 3. Pick a Restaurant Carefully

-If all the indicators point to dining out being safe in your community, and you're eager to eat out with the familiar faces from your quarantine pod or home, here's what to look for in a restaurant to make sure it's as safe as possible.
+If all the indicators point to dining out being safe in your community, here's what to look for in a restaurant to make sure it's as safe as possible.

 Tables That Are at Least 6 Feet Apart